ethereum-optimism/ecosystem/README.md

   <br />
 </div>

-## What is Optimism?
+## Ecosystem

-[Optimism](https://www.optimism.io/) is a project dedicated to scaling Ethereum's technology and expanding its ability to coordinate people from across the world to build effective decentralized economies and governance systems.
-The [Optimism Collective](https://app.optimism.io/announcement) builds open-source software for running L2 blockchains and aims to address key governance and economic challenges in the wider cryptocurrency ecosystem.
-Optimism operates on the principle of **impact=profit**, the idea that individuals who positively impact the Collective should be proportionally rewarded with profit. **Change the incentives and you change the world.**

-In this repository, you'll find numerous ecosystem components of the OP Stack, the decentralized software stack maintained by the Optimism Collective that powers Optimism and forms the backbone of blockchains like [OP Mainnet](https://explorer.optimism.io/) and [Base](https://base.org).
-Designed to be "aggressively open source," the OP Stack encourages you to explore, modify, extend, and test the code as needed.
-Packages in this repository are geared towards dapp developers looking to speed up development and getting running across all OP Stack chains.
+In this repository, you'll find numerous code references for applications & packages to help app developers build on top of the OP Stack with ease.
+Designed to be "aggressively open source," we encourage you to explore, modify, extend, and test the code as needed.
+We look forward to building with you!

 ## Documentation